aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MHTML to OTT" h2="Render MHTML to OTT within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MHTML to OTT?</h2>

+MHTML (MIME HTML) is a web page archive format used to save web pages for offline viewing.
+It is a combination of HTML code and resources such as images, audio, and video.
+On the other hand, OTT (OpenDocument Text Template) is an open standard for text documents.
+It is an XML-based file format used for creating documents such as letters, reports, and books.
+OTT is a template format, which means that it can be used to create documents with a consistent look and feel.
+Therefore, it is necessary to convert MHTML to OTT in order to create documents with a consistent look and feel.

+<h2>How Aspose.Total Helps for MHTML to OTT Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert MHTML to OTT in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert MHTML file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to OTT.
+Aspose.Total for C++ is a suite of file format automation libraries that allows C++ developers to easily convert MHTML to OTT in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert MHTML file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to OTT.
+Aspose.Total for C++ is a comprehensive suite of APIs that provides a wide range of features for manipulating documents of various formats.
+It also provides a set of APIs for creating, editing, and converting documents of various formats.
+Aspose.Total for C++ is a powerful and reliable solution for converting MHTML to OTT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}